imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     ./ImageJ-linux64 --update update

-*Note: The output that follows may have some warnings and errors, but as long as it says somewhere Done: Checksummer and Done: Downloading... everything should be fine.*
+{% include notice icon="note" content="The output that follows may have some warnings and errors, but as long as it says somewhere \"Done: Checksummer\" and \"Done: Downloading...\" everything should be fine." %}

 Done, you are ready to use Fiji on the cluster.